Federal Medical Marijuana Prisoners and Cases

 - March 28, 2013 - John Lester Gross III pleaded guilty to maintaining a drug-involved premises in federal court.
 According to court documents, Gross helped organize and maintain a marijuana dispensary on P Street in Sacramento.
 The dispensary was supplied with marijuana grown on Gross's property in Rough and Ready, which is near Grass Valley.
 On the property, officers found more than 2,800 marijuana plants and approximately 100 pounds of processed marijuana.

 Gross is scheduled to be sentenced by United States District Judge Morrison C. England Jr. on June 27, 2013.
 Gross faces a maximum statutory penalty of 20 years in prison and a $500,000 fine.

-- January 13, 2013 - Matthew R. Davies, 34, of Stockton is being offered a plea deal with a five year mandatory minimum sentence.
+- January 13, 2013 - Matthew R. Davies, 34 of Stockton (shown above with his family) is being offered a plea deal with a five year mandatory minimum sentence.
 According to the New York Times, federal agents raided two of Mr. Davies’s dispensaries and a warehouse, where 2,000 marijuana plants were grown, in 2011.
 The federal authorities said they stumbled across the operation after two men were spotted apparently breaking into Mr. Davies’s 30,000-square-foot Stockton warehouse.
 The police said they smelled marijuana plants.
 Federal agents conducted a raid and confiscated 1,962 plants and 200 pounds of marijuana.